oneapi-src/oneDNN/doc/primitives/binary.md

 1. Refer to @ref dev_guide_data_types for limitations related to data types support.

-2. No post-ops or attributes support on GPU.

 ## Performance Tips

 1. Whenever possible, avoid specifying different memory formats for source